exadel-inc/esl/eslint/README.md

 }
 ```

- In order to be compatible with version 5.0.0 (which is coming by the end of this year) - apply 5.0 preset which is strictly deprecates the usage of the features that are going to be removed:
+ - Consider using the `default-5.0` preset in order to be compatible with version 5.0.0 of ESL (which is coming by the end of this year).
+It strictly deprecates the usage of the features that are going to be removed.

 ```json
 {